Thompson Sampling for Combinatorial Semi-Bandits: Introduction

-\citet{wen2015efficient} analyze the regret of using TS policy for contextual CMAB problems.
+Wen et. al. \cite{wen2015efficient} analyze the regret of using TS policy for contextual CMAB problems.
 The key difference between their work and ours is that they use the Bayesian regret metric.
 Bayesian regret takes another expectation on the prior distribution of parameters, while our regret bound works for {\em any} given parameter.
-This leads to very different analytical method, and they cannot provide distribution-dependent regret bounds. \citet{russo2016information} also use Bayesian regret to analyze the regret bounds of TS policy for any kind of MAB problems.
+This leads to very different analytical method, and they cannot provide distribution-dependent regret bounds.
+Russo et. al. \cite{russo2016information} also use Bayesian regret to analyze the regret bounds of TS policy for MAB problems.
 Again, due to the use of Bayesian regret, their analytical method is very different and cannot be used for our purpose.

+The algorithms and analysis in these settings are also very different with ours, since the obtained information in these settings are not the same.